 - Our lead attorney has secured outstanding result for past clients, receiving many positive testimonials along the way.

 Motor vehicle accidents happen every day in the United States.
 Unfortunately, those that involve motorcycles are far more likely to be seriously damaging or fatal to victims.
-In 2014, motorcycle accidents killed 4,586 people, and recent studies from the Insurance Information Institute show that motorcyclists are roughly 26 times more likely to die in a crash than occupants of passenger cars and other enclosed vehicles are.
+In just one year, motorcycle accidents killed 4,586 people, and recent studies from the Insurance Information Institute show that motorcyclists are roughly 26 times more likely to die in a crash than occupants of passenger cars and other enclosed vehicles are.

 Unfortunately, one of the most common injuries associated with motorcycle accidents are traumatic brain injuries.
 Most head injuries sustained from a motorcycle crash are fatal.
 Helmets help prevent death and brain injuries, but currently only 19 states and Washington, D.C., have helmet laws requiring riders to wear them.

-Helmet Use in Pennsylvania Motorcycle Crashes
+Motorcycle Helmet Use in Pennsylvania Crashes

-Unsafe Motorcycle Practices
+Unsafe Motorcycle Practices & Causes for Accidents

 Although motorcycles are smaller and less visible than other motor vehicles on the road, drivers need to be well aware of all of their surroundings.
 Unfortunately, the speed and maneuverability afforded by motorcycles tend to encourage some unsafe driving practices among riders, and often these maneuvers are fatally costly.

 One of the most dangerous activities a motorcycle rider can engage in is “lane splitting,” in which the motorcycle will weave between lanes of traffic to overtake and pass other vehicles, or share a lane next to another vehicle rather than properly passing them.
-Just as motorcycles need the same respect and attention as all other motor vehicles, motorcyclists need to follow the same traffic laws expected of all drivers.
+Just as motorcycles need the same respect and attention as all other motor vehicles, motorcyclists need to follow the same PA traffic laws expected of all drivers.
 Simply because they can maneuver with more speed and agility doesn’t mean they should.

 Fatigued or Impaired Driving